junaidalam2/MyNGram/README.md

 # My NGram
-This application takes a series of string and prints the frequency of ASCII characters in alphanumerical order for characters with a frequency greater than 0.
+This application takes a series of strings and prints the frequency of ASCII characters in alphanumerical order for characters with a frequency greater than 0.

 ## Screenshot